-Law360, New York (July 20, 2017, 12:55 PM EDT) -- As every civil litigator knows, expert discovery — especially in complex actions involving claims of product defect, construction or professional liability — is a significant part of developing a workable theory of the case, assessing the relative strengths and weaknesses of a client's position, and preparing for trial.
+By Mark Shifton and Milena Shtelmakher (July 20, 2017, 12:55 PM EDT) -- As every civil litigator knows, expert discovery — especially in complex actions involving claims of product defect, construction or professional liability — is a significant part of developing a workable theory of the case, assessing the relative strengths and weaknesses of a client's position, and preparing for trial.
 Entire volumes have been written on working with experts to craft effective expert reports, cross-examining an adversary's expert and seeking to limit or preclude an adversary's expert's opinions at trial through motion practice.
-Expert discovery is such an important facet of complex civil litigation that a solid expert report (followed by a capable...
+Expert discovery is such an important facet of complex civil litigation that a solid expert report (followed by a capable performance of an expert at a deposition) can have a dramatic impact, transforming a moderately defensible case into one that should be tried.
+While none of these concepts are new to civil litigators in nearly every state (as well as those who practice in the federal courts), they are nearly a foreign language for attorneys in New York state courts, as New York places significant limitations on the scope of expert discovery....

 Stay ahead of the curve